kevinushey/later/README.md

 3. A registered handler for an event won't alter control flow (ie, this event system doesn't have the `restarts` mechanism that `R` uses for 'long jumps'),

-4. Handlers are registered in a stack (so the most recently registered handlers will handle an event first); and handlers can call `stop_propagation()` to ensure a handler deeper in the stack does not receive the event.
+4. Handlers are registered in a stack (so the most recently registered handlers will handle an event first); and handlers can call `stop_propagation()` to ensure a handler deeper in the stack does not receive the event if desired.

-An example to illustrate, with a set of 'workers' that can call `emit()` when they've completed some work, and a 'manager' that listens for the emitted signals from these workers.
+An example to illustrate, with a set of 'workers' that can call `emit()` when they've completed some work, and a 'manager' that listens for the emitted events from these workers.

 ``` r
 set.seed(1)